PipedreamHQ/pipedream/docs/docs/code/nodejs/rerun/README.md

   <img src="https://res.cloudinary.com/pipedreamin/image/upload/v1655271815/docs/resume_data_lafhxr.png" alt="resume data step export" width="350px"/>
 </div>

+Requests to the `resume_url` have [the same limits as any HTTP request to Pipedream](/limits/#http-request-body-size), but you can send larger payloads using our [large payload](/workflows/steps/triggers/#sending-large-payloads) or [large file](/workflows/steps/triggers/#large-file-support) interfaces.

 ### Default timeout of 24 hours

 By default, `$.flow.suspend` will automatically resume the workflow after 24 hours.
 You can set your own timeout (in milliseconds) as the first argument: